DCT

 II.
 Technology and Patent(s)-in-Suit Analysis

-• Technical Importance: The complaint alleges that the value of the design lies in its unique aesthetic, which is "loved by consumers" (Compl. ¶9).
+• Technical Importance: The complaint alleges the "unique design claimed in the 'D555 Patent" is a reason the product is "loved by consumers" (Compl. ¶9).

 • Design patents contain a single claim.
-The asserted claim is for: "The ornamental design for a pet playpen, as shown and described" (’D555 Patent, Claim).
-Infringement analysis for a design patent is based on a comparison of the overall visual appearance of the accused product to the design claimed in the patent's figures.
+The asserted claim is: "The ornamental design for a pet playpen, as shown and described" (’D555 Patent, Claim).
+This claim incorporates all seven figures of the patent by reference.

 III.
 The Accused Instrumentality

-• Product Identification: The complaint identifies "pet playpen products" sold by Defendant as the infringing instrumentalities (Compl. ¶10).
-An image of an example accused product is provided in the complaint (Compl. p.
-3).
+• The complaint identifies "pet playpen products" sold by Defendant North Star Home, LLC (Compl. ¶10).
+An image of an exemplary accused product is provided in the complaint.
+(Compl. ¶10).

 IV.
 Analysis of Infringement Allegations